Keeley Hawes’ best ever roles from Line of Duty to CrossfireSep 21 | 6 min read

-In Spotlight: Martin Compston’s best shows – from Monarch of the Glen to Line of Duty
+In Spotlight: Martin Compston’s best shows – from Line of Duty to Vigil and Our House

-Scottish actor Martin Compston, best known for playing Line of Duty's Steve Arnott, has many more heavyweight TV roles under his belt.
-We take a look at his finest performances.
+Martin Compston, now in ITV's Our House but best known as Line of Duty's Steve Arnott, has many more TV roles under his belt.
+We take a look at the Scottish actor's finest performances.

 If you’re not familiar with Steve Arnott by now, you mustn’t have turned on your TV since 2012 when Line of Duty began.